 Is Your Goal Trackable?

-For instance, consider the broad goal of being a better friend.
-Setting a goal to become a better friend by June 1st doesn’t quite fit — in that sense, it’s not meaningful.
+Consider the broad goal of being a better friend.
+Setting a goal to become a better friend by June 1st is neither meaningful nor simple.
 However, it can be a recurring broad goal that you can check in about every once in a while by asking yourself what you’re doing to be a better friend to specific people.
-Understanding our goals in this way makes plenty of room for metacognition, intuition, and mindfulness in ways that setting rigid timeframes leaves out.
+Understanding a goals in this way makes plenty of room other kinds of uniquely human activities such as contemplation, intuition, mindfulness, and unstructured learning in ways that setting rigid time frames can unhelpfully constrain.

 Keep Things at the Appropriate Level of Perspective